Part 64 – Against Time

 Theomin removed his sword, “What are these Guaradan?”

 “They are a particularly bad race of men,” she said.
-“They seemed as though they were once great men but ScreenShot02094have since devolved into a race of evil creatures, idolizing nature.
+“They seemed as though they were once great men but have since devolved into a race of evil creatures, idolizing nature.
 Idolizing nature is an honorable duty, but these men corrupt it.
 They bend its beauty toward whatever way suits their black hearts.”
 She removed the vial from the river and held it up.
 She shook the vial and peered into the beauty of the clean, sparkling water.
 “I have what I came for.
 We must be on our way.”

 She placed the vial into her small bag and ran down the slope.
 The run down was much simpler than running up.
 They were both faster and less stressed.
 Though it was easier, the muscles on Theomin’s leg started to ache as he was using the same muscles the mysterious animal tore into the night before.
 The pain was becoming too agonizing but he needed to continue on through the pain, just as Estonethial told him not long ago.